 Essentially, the researchers postulated that shark finning, in addition to fishing in general, contributes to the escalation of the climate crisis.
 Their study, along with others, further demonstrates the need to ban harmful activities such as shark finning, and highlights an area of research worth expanding and building on.

-Shark Finning Bans – How to stop shark finning?
+Shark Finning Bans – How Do We Stop Shark Finning?

 The UN developed the International Plan of Action for the Conservation and Management of Sharks in an attempt to conserve and manage shark populations, as well as to encourage their sustainable use.
 Though shark legislation varies greatly between countries, many governments have implemented a partial or full ban on shark finning – providing a glimpse of hope for the global ban of shark finning.